 As you know from your undergraduate experience, Uni is a time to explore who you are, what you believe, and where you are going in a supportive and encouraging environment.
 It is also a time, perhaps the single most intense time for learning about human difference.
-Your peers hail from around the word, practice a wide array of faith traditions or none at all, attended all sorts of secondary schools, and embrace gender and/or sexual orientation identities you may be less familiar with.
+Your postgrad peers hail from around the word, practice a wide array of faith traditions or none at all, attended all sorts of secondary schools, and embrace gender and/or sexual orientation identities you may be less familiar with.
 Castle students engage a wide array of physical and intellectual abilities, hold varying political and social values, and embody racial or ethnic identities different from your own.
 These and so many other ways our students differ from one another is part of the beauty you’ll experience at Durham University.
 Of course, you’re also aware that being part of a community isn’t always easy and sometimes involves difficult conversations in which we feel a bit vulnerable; however, with civility, respect and appreciation of difference as core values, we teach and learn together.

 In closing, please keep in mind these keys to your success as a new postgraduate student (also known as a fresher) in University College – those who open their hearts and minds to others, those who practice civility and respect, those who ask for assistance, and those who show up and get involved – these are the students most likely to flourish in this renowned learning community.
 On behalf of the entire Castle staff, we are delighted you’ve joined us!
 This community is better because you are here.
 Let us know if you have questions or need any support.

 Checklist: things you need to do before you arrive

 Before you become a member of Castle, make sure you read through the documents below and complete the relevant forms.
 We will also update this page with details of our Freshers’ week programme and arrangements for arriving in Durham, so watch this space!